 - Demonstrate experience in the establishment of positive and productive work relationship with clients based on individual level of expertise, quality of work, personality, and ability to deliver the desired product.

 - Instruct various CBRN tasks and procedures effectively to a wide range of audiences and skill sets, while being able to adapt to their expectations.

 - Research, write and develop client-based procedures related to CBRN defense.

 - Active Top-Secret security clearance with an SSBI completed within the past thirty-six months (can be waived up to 48 months)

 - The candidate MUST be eligible for access to Sensitive Compartmentalized Information (SCI).

 - Knowledge and experience producing, handling, storing, transmitting, and transporting sensitive materials up to and including TS, SAP, and SCI.

-- Bachelor's degree and 8 years' experience, relevant experience may be substituted in lieu of a degree.
+- Bachelor's degree in a related discipline, experience may be substituted in lieu of a degree.

 - The ability to confidently and credibly develop and execute presentations at high levels.

 - Minimum of 6 years of CBRN incident response instructor experience.